Updated

 - police officers conducted an unlawful search and seizure.

-People are only guilty of violating this law if they possessed the chemicals listed within the code section and did so with the intent to make methamphetamine or N-ethyl amphetamine.
+People are only guilty of violating this law if they possessed the chemicals listed within the code section and did so intending to make methamphetamine or N-ethyl amphetamine.
 Therefore, it is always a defense for an accused to show that he/she did not act with this aim.

 Recall that a defendant is only guilty of violating this statute if he/she possessed: